Last Updated: May 1, 2023

 Commercial information such as your order history, products purchased or considered, payment information, and shipping history

-Internet and network activity information such as IP address, geolocation information, device information, log data, and cookies and similar technologies
+Internet and network activity information such as IP address, geolocation information for transactional purposes, device information, log data, and cookies and similar technologies

 Inferences drawn from any of the information collected about you such as your preferences, characteristics, and behavior, etc.